sonata-project/SonataBlockBundle/Resources/doc/cookbooks/rapid_prototyping.rst

 The Template Block Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-At some point, you might want to reuse some elements inside different templates.
+At this point, you might want to reuse some elements inside different templates.
 You can use native twig features: ``block``, ``use`` or ``include``.
 You can also use the ``render`` function from the Symfony2 framework.
 The first solution is not very good on the long run as some elements might required some extra datas to be rendered, so you will need a dedicated controller to render these elements (the latter solution).
 Using the ``render`` function comes with a cost: a sub request is generated and all related events are notified and you are limited in the caching strategy.

 This overhead is not always required just to render an area and you might want to have a fine control over the caching strategy.
 It is where the ``TemplateBlockService`` can be an excelent complement to the TemplateController_.